ibm-cloud-docs/containers/ts-storage-object-access-bucket.md

 You might have used the wrong storage class to access your existing bucket, you tried to access a bucket that you did not create, or there has been a change in the endpoints that are used in the storage class.
 You can't access a bucket that you did not create.
 {: tsCauses}

-Verify your bucket details and storage class and recreate your PVC.
+Verify your bucket details and storage class, then recreate your PVC.
 {: tsResolve}

 1. From the [{{site.data.keyword.cloud_notm}} dashboard](https://cloud.ibm.com/){: external}, select your {{site.data.keyword.cos_full_notm}} service instance.

 1. Select **Buckets**.

 1. Review the **Class** and **Location** information for your existing bucket.

 1. Choose the appropriate [storage class](/docs/containers?topic=containers-storage_cos_reference).

 1. Make sure that you provide the correct name of your existing bucket.

-1. Update the PVC yaml with `ibm.io/endpoint: <regional-endpoint>` value.
+1. Update the PVC YAML with the `ibm.io/endpoint: <regional-endpoint>` value.